Student Advisors

 Where can I get my official academic transcript?

 Yes it is different!
-A condition on your student visa relates to 40 hours of work per fortnight.
+A condition on your student visa relates to 48 hours of work per fortnight.
 However, there are some programs that require you to undertake work in Industry as a part of your program.
-Eg: Hairdressing and Commercial Cookery.
+Eg: Early Childhood Education and Care and Commercial Cookery.
 The International Services Unit can provide you with a letter to give to your employer that will give you permission to work additional to the visa limitation.

 Where can I get a letter stating that I can work full time during the holiday period?

-Contact the International Services Unit and ask for a letter for your employer advising that you can work more than 20 hours per week during the holiday period.
+Contact the International Services Unit and ask for a letter for your employer advising that you can work more than 48 hours per fortnight during the holiday period.
 The letter will also list the start and end date for the holiday period.

 How do I get a copy of my Electronic Confirmation of Enrolment (eCOE)?